-Farm to Truck to Table: Advances make it easier to keep an eye on the cold chain
+Data logger advances make it easier to keep an eye on cold chain

 About a decade ago, Driscoll’s introduced technology from HarvestMark to electronically track individual consumer packs of berries.

 While food safety was driving that effort, the company saw its potential for adding new tools to engage consumers and get feedback, according to a paper presented at a California Agribusiness Executive Seminar in March 2017.
 To start, consumers could scan a QR code or enter a code from the package at the HarvestMark website to see which farm their berries had come from.